Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 But on the other hand, what I said about democratic politics, that’s the larger worry that I have pointed out.
 Which is that all governments and all those who are likely to be in the government would always be happy to have more and more repressive regulations and government mechanisms.

 As it is you don’t have very great democrats ruling the states like in West Bengal, or Telangana or even Andhra Pradesh.
-Rulers everywhere and potential rulers when they come to power, would be happy to use the same strategy in normal circumstances even when there are smaller disasters.
+Rulers everywhere, and potential rulers when they come to power, would be happy to use the same strategy in normal circumstances even when there are smaller disasters.

 This is not only about India.
 At least some academics internationally have pointed out that this is more dangerous than the pandemic as far as democracy is concerned.